 First released in 1975 with a canvas upper and a vulcanized sole, the Nike All Court was initially created for tennis.
 Its fame was shadowed by other models and brands until it surfaced in 1985 due to its strategic and attainable price range.
 Soon after, everybody got a hold of the shoe and listed it as one of their staples.

-After almost three decades, a pro skater named Cory Kennedy was fascinated with shoes with durable toe caps and was meticulously looking for brands that cater his liking.
+After almost three decades, a pro skater named Cory Kennedy was fascinated with shoes with durable toe caps and was meticulously looking for brands that cater to his liking.
 While scouring the internet, he noticed the All Court model in the "customize your own" portion of Nike's site.
 He started designing his own which urged several of his skate mates also to order.
 Nike noticed the growth and conceptualized a collaboration with Kennedy after.

 The Nike SB Zoom All Court CK was the brainchild of Nike and Kennedy that was released in 2015.
 The re-release of the classic featured an updated Zoom Air insole which has microfilaments in an air bubble that absorb shock and then return the force enabling a more responsive cushioning.
 Additionally, they revamped the original canvas upper with a thicker material like suede and a thicker textile that is purposely made to decrease skateboarding tear.
 Since its release, the shoe continues to release colorways in different combinations.